 A session replay, also known as a session recording, is a rendering of a user's journey through your website.
 Session replays show you what individual users saw and how they experienced your site during their visit—including their clicks, page scrolls, and mouse movements.

 Session replays help product teams, UX teams, and conversion rate optimizers understand how users experience their site from page to page.
 These insights make it easier to fix issues, optimize the user experience (UX), and improve conversion rates.

 There are several session replay tools out there to choose from, but we want to make this easy on you—so here’s a list to help you decide which replay tool will best suit your needs:

 What is it?
-Hotjar (hi!) is behavior analytics for any business selling online.
-Feedback and user behavior tools like on-site surveys, heatmaps, and session recordings help you understand how users are really experiencing your site so you can identify opportunities to improve UX and increase conversions.
+Hotjar (hi!) is one of the most comprehensive digital experience insights and behavior analytics platforms out there.
+In addition to a powerful session recording tool, Hotjar offers heatmaps that help you visualize where users click, scroll, and move, as well as user feedback tools like on-site surveys and feedback widgets that help you understand how users are really experiencing your site so you can identify opportunities to improve UX and increase conversions.

 Recordings include adjustable replay speeds and a variety of User Attributes and advanced segmenting options, so you can focus on understanding UX in your most impactful customer segments.
-Filter your session recordings by device type, exit page, amount spent, and more—or skip straight to sessions that include rage clicks and u-turns.
+Filter your session recordings by:

 With Hotjar’s powerful segmentation, you can build out a list of relevant session recordings that mirror your marketing campaign attributes or product research criteria.